aircatcher/Office-IT-Pro-Deployment-Scripts/Office-ProPlus-Deployment/Setup-CMOfficeDeployment/README_Setup-CMOfficeDeployment.md

 ###Downloading the source files from the CDN

-1. Run **Download-CMOOfficeChannelFiles** this function will download all the source files from the CDN.
+1. Run **Download-CMOOfficeChannelFiles**.
+This function will download all the source files from the CDN.
      The available parameters with the function are as follows.
 	* a. **-Channels** This parameter defines what channels to download.
 If it is not specified all channels will be downloaded.
 The available options are **Current, Deferred, FirstReleaseDeferred, FirstReleaseCurrent**
 	* b. **-OfficeFilesPath** The location to download the source files into.